Lieberman clause: Background

-According to halakha (Jewish law) when a couple gets divorced it is the man who has to present the woman with a bill of divorce, called a get.
+According to halakha (Jewish law) when a couple gets divorced it is the man who has to present the woman with a bill of divorce, and the woman who has to consent to receive it, called a get.
 Without one, the couple is still viewed as married, whether a civil divorce is obtained or not.
 In the past, if a woman was refused a divorce because a man would not give his wife a get, the rabbis of the local Jewish community were authorized, under certain circumstances, to force the husband to do so (e.g., his refusal to be intimate with his wife as well as not giving the get, or other such serious matters).
 However since the Haskalah, local Jewish communities lost their autonomous status, and were subsumed into the nation in which they existed.
 The Jewish community lost its civil powers to enforce marriage and divorce laws.
 The unintended result was that rabbis lost the power to force a man to give his wife a get, and Jewish law does not allow a woman to give a get to the husband.
 Without a get, a Jewish woman is forbidden to remarry and is therefore called an agunah (literally "a chained woman").

 For decades, traditional voices within the Rabbinical Assembly (RA) counseled that Conservative Jews should take no unilateral action on this issue, and should wait for solutions or joint action from the Orthodox community.
 While numerous solutions were offered, none were accepted.
 Eventually, liberal voices within the Rabbinical Assembly won out, and the movement authorized unilateral action.